-All students deserve to enjoy a positive experience at Shepherd.
-We strive to create an environment where you will…
+All students deserve to enjoy a positive experience at Shepherd, and in order to create an environment that will help you find success, we are fully committed to having our campus be a place where you will feel

-- feel that everyone at Shepherd wants you to succeed;
+- That everyone at Shepherd wants you to succeed;

-- feel that who you are and what you do matters.
+- That who you are and what you do matters.

-Additionally, students who follow the four recommendations listed below experience a higher likelihood of success.
+Students who follow the recommendations below experience a higher likelihood of success.

-- Attend class every day, ask questions in class, ask your professor to explain anything you do not understand, and be sure to submit your work on time.
+- Attend class every day, ask questions, and submit your work on time.

-- Seek help the first time you need it, when are not sure of a concept in class, or have any question related to your educational journey in or outside the classroom you can’t answer.
+- Seek help the first time you need it or if you have questions about your educational journey in or outside the classroom.

-- Engage at Shepherd by joining a student organization, attending an event, or getting a job on campus.
+- Get involved at Shepherd by joining a student organization, attending an event, or getting a job on campus.

-- Socialize and meet other students who share similar and opposing views as your own.
-We want you to connect with other students and actively engage in your learning experience at Shepherd through multiple perspectives.
+- Socialize and meet other students who share similar (and opposing!) views as your own.

-Remember, you possess the ability to create your experience through the many opportunities at Shepherd.
-Our faculty and staff want you to thrive in this environment designed to meet your needs.
+Remember, you possess the ability to create your success through the opportunities at Shepherd.
+Our faculty and staff want you to thrive in this environment.
 We believe if you consistently engage, make connections, and prioritize your education, you will succeed.